bbatsov/batsov.com/_posts/2021-11-27-a-decade-with-jekyll.md

 I think those advancements essentially made it pointless to copy someone else's Jekyll setup to jump-start yours.
 And tools like Octopress were pretty much this - a solid Jekyll setup, that was conveniently packaged for easy reuse.
 Now that Jekyll is more mature they are just a remnant of the past.

 I've had a productive decade with Jekyll, sans the end of the Octopress era, and I think I won't be moving away from Jekyll any time soon.
-Yeah, there's always some room for improvement and probably many of the newer tools do the job better in our area or another, but Jekyll covers well my use-cases and that's what matters the most to me.
+Yeah, there's always some room for improvement and probably many of the newer tools do the job better in one area or another, but Jekyll covers well my use-cases and that's what matters the most to me.
 I recall back in my Linux days I spent countless hours doing distro-hopping, with the misguided notion that some Linux distro will be massively better than all the others.
 A classic example of missing the forest for the trees.
 At this point I'm fairly certain that no SSG is significantly better than the alternatives and the only practical differences for me are their communities and how much do I have to learn to use one